min2ha/ukwa-site/content/target/46209/index.en.md

   "subject": "Brexit : Impact on the Republic of Ireland" }

-# Irish budget contains measures to deal with Brexit fallout

 The Irish government has announced a cautious budget after the Brexit vote, with 1.3bn euros (£1.2bn) allocated for tax cuts and public spending increases.